 How long has it been since you last toured on this scale that you’re now doing with Ace?

 Like any kind of machine you’re constantly pulling out weak things and replacing them with stronger things and adapting until we built this thing that can go.
-So it’s kind of like you show up one day and need this, so next day you have that.
-Then it’s just about getting it to where it’s a very working machine and then your mind is just freed up to create.
-Like it’s frustrating when he shows up to a sound check and his guitar amp doesn’t work, now all his focus is getting the rig to work as opposed to being able to just rip and play and get off on the sound.
+So it’s kind of like you show up one day and need this, so the next day you have that.
+Then it’s just about getting it to where it’s a very working machine, and then your mind is just freed up to create.
+Like it’s frustrating when he shows up to a sound check, and his guitar amp doesn’t work, now all his focus is getting the rig to work as opposed to being able just to rip and play and get off on the sound.
 So in order to get to step ten, one two three four have to be there.
-And over the last couple months, first we did two gigs at Halloween, we did four gigs at New Years and then we did this run where we just did about thirty shows.
+And over the last couple of months, first we did two gigs at Halloween, we did four gigs at New Years, and then we did this run where we just did about thirty shows.
 So just about now we know what needs to be changed, which songs work and which don’t.
-Like we do stuff in sound check that we don’t do [in the show], "Detroit Rock City", "Shout It Out Loud", "Strutter", "Ozone", "Fractured Mirror", there’s like stuff floating.
-The three guys, we get to sound check before Ace, so we’ll work on some stuff and if he wants to come in and play with it then we’ll play it.
-It’s just a matter of working things in and out, it’s an evolution process and everyday it gets better.
+Like we do stuff in sound check that we don’t do [in the show], “Detroit Rock City,” “Shout It Out Loud,” “Strutter,” “Ozone,” “Fractured Mirror,” there’s like stuff floating.
+The three guys, we get to sound check before Ace, so we’ll work on some stuff, and if he wants to come in and play with it, then we’ll play it.
+It’s just a matter of working things in and out, it’s an evolution process, and every day it gets better.

 On a scale from 1-10, where are the band at, performance wise, right now then?

 Well… 7.
 I think we’re 70% of where we could be.
 I mean we’re a really good band, and we’re better than a lot of the bands out there right now.
 This band could be incredible in time.

 You have a pretty nicely balanced set list at the moment, was it difficult to compile?